ratel-online/discuss/README.md

 # Discuss
-All suggestions and good ideas can be raised on issues.
+All suggestions and good ideas can be created for issues.